 Dr Thida Kheang

-Thida is a research fellow at the Assessment Research Center.
-He works on projects relating to educational assessment, curriculum review, and school leadership.
+Thida works on projects relating to educational assessment, curriculum review, and school leadership.

-He has experiences working on education projects in different contexts, mainly in Southeast Asia.
+He has experience working on education projects in different contexts, mainly in Southeast Asia.
 His areas of expertise/interests relate to qualitative research, education policy, teacher education, and educational leadership.

 03 9035 4677